Little Mix's Jesy Nelson Recalls Attempting Suicide Over Cyberbullying

 Little Mix ended up winning the competition.
 While many would think this would be one of the happiest moments in Nelson's life, this wasn't the case.
 According to the newspaper, the artist received a Facebook message from a stranger just hours after the win that read, "You are the ugliest thing I've seen in my life, you do not deserve to be in this girl band.
 You deserve to die.'"

 As Little Mix's popularity increased, so did the online criticism.
 According to The Guardian, Nelson became depressed; however, she refused antidepressants, and therapy wasn't working.
-She also started to "starve herself."
+She also started to "starve" herself.

 In 2013, the band returned to The X Factor as guest stars.
 Nelson said she had lost weight and hoped the bullying would stop.
 However, it didn't and Nelson became "severely depressed."